elmahio/blog/docs/list-of-the-best-free-visual-studio-extensions.md

 booksignup: true
 ---

-# Top 15 List of the Best Free Visual Studio Extensions
+# List of the Best Free Visual Studio Extensions

 ####[Thomas Ardal](http://elmah.io/about/), February ?, 2018

 Visual Studio is a great development environment.
 But with a few extensions, it will be even better.
-There's a lot of free extensions out there, that will improve happiness of developing and help you reduce bugs.
-We have collected a list of the 15 best and free extensions for Visual Studio.
+There's a lot of free extensions out there, that will improve the experience of writing code and even help you reduce bugs too.
+We have collected a list of the best free extensions for Visual Studio.

 ![Best Free Visual Studio Extensions](/images/bestvisualstudioextensions.png)